openhab/openhab-addons/bundles/org.openhab.binding.gree/README.md

 ## Discovery

-Once the GREE is on the network (WiFi active) it could be discovery automatically.
+Once the Air Conditioner is on the network (WiFi active) it could be discovered automatically.
 An IP broadcast message is sent and every responding unit gets added to the Inbox.

 ## Binding Configuration